xqguo/xqguo.github.io/README.md

 Project outline
 ========================

 This project use FsLab template to document various topics related to quantitative finance with a focus on commodities markets.
-The resulting website avaialbe here: https://xqguo.github.io

 Programming setup
 ----------